Graduate Diploma in Health and Social Inclusion

 Course Structure Icon

-The core curriculum of this programme, delivered by an interdisciplinary group of experts, gives students the knowledge, skillsets and experiences required to understand and influence health and social inclusion in Ireland and abroad.
+The core curriculum of this programme, delivered by an interdisciplinary group of experts, gives students the knowledge, skillsets and experiences required to understand and support health and social inclusion in Ireland and abroad.

-• Leadership, management and innovation in health and social care practice
+• Leadership and innovation for health and social inclusion

 Fees and Funding